TanJern/LeagueProject/README.md

 -As data were only retreived from high ELO matches, the data(selected champions) is skewed.<br />

-Instructions:
+Instructions:<br />

--Please enter your Riot Development API Key before running code. https://developer.riotgames.com/
+-Please enter your Riot Development API Key before running code. <br />
+https://developer.riotgames.com/

--my_region,player_region,and player_routing can be changed to compare data of other regions.
+-my_region,player_region,and player_routing can be changed to compare data of other regions.<br />

--num_matches_data=5 can be edited to change the number of each players' past game.
+-num_matches_data=5 can be edited to change the number of each players' past game.<br />

--Keyword "Mage" in get_Mage() and get_Mage2() can be swapped to "Tank", "Assassin" or other classes to view different comparisons.
+-Keyword "Mage" in get_Mage() and get_Mage2() can be swapped to "Tank", "Assassin" or other classes to view different comparisons.<br />

 ![Screenshot](example.png)